 Some months after, the same guy asked me to help him with the posters and programs for the Italian and French Language Days.
 But this time, I was a bit more busy and I didn’t feel like going over all the experience of arguing with all the institutions again, so I agreed to do it only if I could do the design I wanted.
 Surprisingly (or maybe not, is hard to find a designer who works for free), he agreed.
 The result were two designs of which I was proud.

 After a while, I received a call from the French Embassy in Bratislava.
 They were looking for a designer for the graphic materials of the French Day, and they were satisfied with my previous work, so they contacted me.
-And this time, the work was payed.
+And this time, the work was paid.

-Coming back to the question that heads this post, working for free may help you sometimes, but you should do it only if there is a reason for it regardless the opportunities that may come.
-In my case, I never expected to get a client out of it and they never try to fool me telling that it was a great opportunity for me to show my work.
-They asked for help and I decided to give it, while having something to show in my portfolio.
+Coming back to the question that heads this post, working for free may help you sometimes, but you should do it only if there is a reason for it regardless of the opportunities that may come.
+In my case, I never expected to get a client out of it and they never try to fool me by telling me that it was a great opportunity for me to show my work.
+They asked for help and I decided to give it while having something to show in my portfolio.